AgonConsole8/agon-docs/VDP---Enhanced-Audio-API.md

 It should be noted that volume envelopes are compatible with sample playback.
 If a channel is set to play a sample and has a volume envelope set then it will be applied to the sample playback.
 As the "release" phase of a volume envelope is not considered to be part of the duration of a note though, this means that some attention needs to be paid to the duration of notes when playing samples.
 You are advised to either use envelopes without a release phase (i.e. with a release duration of `0`), or to subtract the duration of the release phase from the duration of the note when playing a sample.
 Giving the complete duration of the sample when playing a note would otherwise result in the sample starting to repeat when the "release" phase begins.

+With all volume envelope types, it should be noted that the maximum volume level that the sound system supports is 127, and so volumes will get clipped to that level.

 Returns 1 on success, 0 for failure.

 Prior to Console8 VDP 2.5.0 this command did not return a status.